Here’s the first chapter of THE WAY INTO CHAOS, on sale now.

 The queen wanted to speak to him.
 Again.
-Tejohn had not and would not be officially summoned to the throne for an audience, but she was not a woman who would ever let anything rest.
+Tejohn had not been and would not be officially summoned to the throne for an audience, but she was not a woman who would ever let anything rest.
 What’s more, he would never hide from her—not ever.

 However, if he happened to be away from his chambers in the early parts of the day, he could hardly be blamed if her servants didn’t think to look for him on the lonely northern end of the promenade.

 She found him anyway, of course.